TartSoft/WDOS3/README.md

 Note:
 ----
-You can modify or forked this program but don't say it's your "hardwork".
-This is a non-commercial software
+You can modify or forked this program but don't say it's your "hardwork"